-Ellen says, “These quick and easy muffins are bursting with berries.
-They can be enjoyed for breakfast or as an afternoon snack with a cup of tea or coffee.”
-From Vegan for One by Ellen Jaffe Jones.
+Ellen says, “These quick and easy vegan berry muffins are bursting with berries.
+Enjoy for breakfast or as an afternoon snack with a cup of tea or coffee.”
+Recipe from Vegan for One by Ellen Jaffe Jones.
 Used with permission Book Publishing Company.

-For a variation, replace the berries with ½ cup chopped fresh fruit, ¼ cup dried fruit, ½ cup coarsely chopped nuts, or ½ cup vegan chocolate chips, or any combination of these.
+Chef’s note: For a variation, replace the berries with ½ cup chopped fresh fruit, ¼ cup dried fruit, ½ cup coarsely chopped nuts, ½ cup vegan chocolate chips, or any combination of these.

 - 1 cup plus 2 tablespoons unbleached all-purpose flour or whole wheat pastry flour